-9.01 What Is a Print and Cut (PNC)?
+9.01 What Is a Print And Cut (PNC)?

-- The print and cut process involves printing an image from MTC to any printer you own and then, with the aid of the ACS-24UHF's laser, having the image or images cut out with perfect precision.
-Below are three typical kinds of print and cut applications but there are more, so be sure to check out Section 9.06 and 9.07: - ♦ Cuts along the actual borders of the printed image(s):
+- The print and cut process involves printing an image from MTC to any printer you own and then, with the aid of the Zing's laser, having the image or images cut out with perfect precision.
+Below are three typical kinds of print and cut applications but there are more, so be sure to check out Section 9.06 and 9.07: - ♦ The cut line is along the actual border of the printed image(s):

-♦ Cuts outside of the borders but following the shapes of the printed image(s):
+The cut line is outside of the border but follows the shape of the printed image(s):

-Outs follow a different shape from that of the printed image(s):
+The cut line follows a different shape from that of the printed images(s):